jozwiakjohn/etymologicalfun/README.md

 ~~~~~~~~~~~~~~~~~~~

-analyzeText reads standard input and spits out a list of unique words seen.
+uniquewords reads standard input and spits out a list of unique words seen.

 wordsToDefs reads standard input, which should be a single word per line,
             and looks each word up in the MacOS Dictionary Services, writing to stdout.